 I’m not going down without a fight and I have hope.
 Here are just some of the things we can do: Support farmers who grow our food using regenerative farming practices.
 You’ll find this kind of food, which tastes delicious, at your local farmers’ market or through a CSA (community-supported agriculture).
 Find a farmers’ market here and a CSA here.

 Bees also face threats from climate change.
-Make individual changes (e.g., drive less) and get politically active.
+Make individual changes: eat more plants, drive less, buy less stuff and get politically active.
 Join your chapter of 350.org and take to the streets.

-{Now}

-6. Seal the jar and wait.
-Be patient.
-This ferment may take some time.